-In order to effectively implement this plan, it will be necessary to complete further planning and engineering related works such as Minor Area Structure Plan or Master Infrastructure Servicing Reports prior to accommodating further development within the plan area and more specifically the Centralized Living Area.
+In order to effectively implement this plan, it will be necessary to complete further planning and engineering related works such as Minor Area Structure Plans, Concept Plans or Master Infrastructure Servicing Reports when accommodating further development within the plan area, with increasing requirements for studies based on the complexity of the development. prior to accommodating further development within the plan area and more specifically the Centralized Living Area.
 Further clarity is provided below.